SDP bounds on quantum codes

-This state $\varrho$ has three desired properties: First, $\varrho$ is an $n$-qubit state.
-Recall that, in general, state polynomial optimization optimizes over all compatible Hilbert spaces, operators, and states.
-In our setting however, Corollary~\ref{col:dsum} restricts the set of operators to the direct sum of tensor products of Pauli matrices.
-To see this, consider the GNS construction from the sequence $\{M^{(\ell)}\}^{\infty}_{\ell=1}$: given the sequence, it constructs a set of operators and a state satisfying all relations of the optimization problem.
-In particular, the constructed operators form a quasi-Clifford algebra over $\C$, whose elements square to the identity.
-Corollary~\ref{col:dsum} then implies that these operators are isomorphic to the $n$-qubit Pauli basis $\EE_n$.
-As a consequence, $\varrho$ is a $n$-qubit state.
+Now we show that the optimization problem in Eq.~\eqref{eq:code_SDP__} completely characterizes a $n$-qubit quantum code.
+First, every finite group algebra decomposes by the Artin-Wedderburn theorem into a direct sum of matrix algebras.
+In our case, Theorem~\ref{thm:QC} restricts the set of operators $X_a$ to be isomorphic to a direct sum of tensor products of Pauli matrices: considering the commutation relations alone, the operators form a quasi-Clifford algebra over $\C$, whose elements square to the identity, and no other relations.
+The representation in Eq.~\eqref{eq:CQ_qubit} together with the $n$-qubit Pauli relations baked into $\mathscr{E}_n/I$ implies that these operators are isomorphic to the $n$-qubit Pauli basis $\EE_n$.
+As a consequence, $\varrho$ is isomorphic to a $n$-qubit quantum state.
+Finally, the Knill-Laflamme and projector condiditions force $\varrho$ to be the projector onto a code subspace.
+This ends the proof. \end{proof}